pivotal/docs-platform-automation/docs/task-reference.md

 Downloads a product specified in a config file from Pivnet.
 Optionally, also downloads the latest stemcell for that product.

-Each downloads are cached, so they are not hitting Pivnet each time.
+Downloads are cached, so they are not hitting Pivnet each time.
 When a file is downloaded, integrity is ensured by using the SHA256 from Pivnet.

 Outputs can be persisted to a blobstore,